collinmelton/DynamicDiskCloudSoftware/README.md

 	** Use the GCE Instance used to create the image above or make a new instance with access to compute and storage authorized with the image you created above. **
 	** Navigate to the directory for this project then go to the Master folder. ** python2.7 RunJobs.py --I test_instances.csv --D test_disks.csv --P yourprojectname --PM test.pem --E somelettersandnumbers@developer.gserviceaccount.com --RD /home/yourusername/ --SD ./

+# Web Server Version
+I am developing an updated version of the software that runs a webserver (link coming soon).
+This version allows the user to generate a workflow, launch a workflow, and view progress and performance of the workflow as it runs.